 - The dyslexic may reverse letters like b and d, or p and q, either when reading or writing.

-- He may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.
+- They may invert letters, reading or writing n as u, m as w, d as q, p as b, f as t.

-- He may read or write words like no for on, rat for tar, won for now, saw for was.
+- They may read or write words like no for on, rat for tar, won for now, saw for was.

-- He may mirror write words, like ‘’ for Susan.
+- They may mirror write words, like ‘’ for Susan.

 Directional confusion also explains a lot of the difficulties some dyslexics have in learning to tie their shoe-laces.
 Most children can tie their shoe-laces at the age of five.
 Over 90 percent of dyslexics are later than average in acquiring this skill, and without intervention around half do not pick this up until the age of ten or later, and even then are not 100 percent successful.